SrivarshaGnanasekar/Mini2/README.md

 previously liked.

-Steps to run:
+#Steps to run:

-  1.Here I have attached The main code and the CSV
-  2. Replace the image background in the code the image you deem fit Libraries needed: pandas matplotlib streamlit sklearn seaborn
+  -Here I have attached The main code and the CSV -Replace the image background in the code the image you deem fit -Libraries needed:
+     -pandas
+     -matplotlib
+     -streamlit
+     -sklearn
+     -seaborn
-  3.Run it in your terminal by using the command:python -m streamlit run filename.py
+  -Run it in your terminal by using the command:python -m streamlit run filename.py